SHOWING 1 - 1 OF 1 RESULTS

 The fees at the Child Development Center are based on total family income (TFI).
 Annual registration is at no cost.

-The School Age Center (SAC), located in Building 11792 on South F Street, provides full-day and after-school care for children in Kindergarten through 5th grade.
+The School Age Center located in Building 1792 on South F Street, provides full-day, after-school care, and non school day care for children in Kindergarten through 5th grade.
 A full-day summer program operates June through August and an afterschool and non-school day program is available during out-of-school periods for the Tomah and Sparta school districts.

 Fort McCoy's School Liaison Officer is committed to addressing school and transition issues of the mobile military child.
 The School Liaison Officer role is to manage, coordinate, and facilitate education support services that maximize the opportunity for academic success for military children.
 For additional information, call 608-388-6814 or DSN 312-280-6814.